CONDENSED INTERIM FINANCIAL STATEMENTS FOR THE SIX MONTHS AND FULL YEAR ENDED 31 DECEMBER 2025

 Cash flow review

-The net cash flow used in investing activities increased from $1.0 million for FY2022 to $3.0 million in FY2023 mainly due to higher research and development costs.
+The net cash flow used in investing activities decreased from $1.7 million in FY2024 to $0.6 million in FY2025 mainly due to lesser development cost incurred and loan repayment from an associated company.

 Commentary